-RP-2014 Employee Rates to age 80, Healthy Annuitant Rates to 81 and older projected with Scale BB to 2020; males set forward 3 years; females 1.0% increase

-Pre-Retirement: projected with Scale BB to 2020; males 95% of rates; females 105% of rates.
+Pre-Retirement: RP-2014 Employee Rates to age 80, Healthy Annuitant Rates to 81 and older projected with Scale BB to 2020; males 95% of rates; females 105% of rates.
+Post-Retirement: RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older projected with Scale BB to 2020; males set forward 3 years; females 1.0% increase compounded from ages 70 to 90.
+Post-Disablement: RP-2014 Disability Life Mortality Table projected with scale BB to 2020; males set forward 2 years, 110% of rates; females 125% of rates.

-RP-2014 Employee Rates to age 49, Healthy Annuitant Rates at ages 50 and older

-Post-Retirement: compounded from ages 70 to 90.

-RP-2014 Disability Life Mortality Table projected with scale BB to 2020; males set

-Post-Disablement: forward 2 years, 110% of rates; females 125% of rates.
+\ Administrative expenses as a percent of the market value of assets for the last experience study were found to be approximately 0.06% of the market assets for all of the VRS plans.
+This would provide an assumed investment return rate for GASB purposes of slightly more than the assumed 6.75%.
+However, since the difference was minimal, and a more conservative 7.0% investment return assumption provided a projected plan net position that exceeded the projected benefit payments, the long-term expected rate of return on investments was assumed to be 6.75% to simplify preparation of the OPEB liabilities.